idvorkin/nlp/convos/shrink.convo.md

 ## Reframes

-Here are some reframes the AI likes to use:
+Here are some reframes the AI likes to use on the patient:

 Cognative distortions, are lies we tell ourselves that are lies, and need to be replaced with better evidence.
 Here are some of mine: